 What Are They?

 Wisdom teeth for most people start to appear at around the ages of 17-21.
 They grow in at the back of the mouth.
 Most people will get two on top and two on the bottom.
-This brings the tooth count up to 32 permanent teeth, which is the typical total for an adult.
+It brings the tooth count up to 32 permanent teeth, which is the typical total for an adult.

 So, Why Are They Such a Problem?